How to Sync Outlook Contacts to iPhone

 4. Sync Outlook contacts with iPhone using iCloud

-As mentioned in the method above, the ability to sync contacts with iTunes will soon be removed from the program.
-In preparation for this occurrence, Apple suggests using iCloud to sync Contacts and Calendars with your iOS devices.
+As mentioned above, the ability to sync contacts with iTunes will soon be removed.
+To prepare for this change, Apple suggests using iCloud to sync Contacts and Calendars with your iOS devices.

-To get started syncing Contacts over iCloud, you'll first need to turn on iCloud Contacts on your iPhone.
-To do this, open
+To start syncing Contacts via iCloud, you'll first need to turn on iCloud Contacts on your iPhone.
+To do this, go to:

-Settings > Contacts > Accounts > iCloud > iCloud > Tap to turn on Contacts.
+Settings > Apps > Contacts > Contacts Accounts > iCloud, and tap to turn on Contacts

-Now let's take a look at how to sync contacts between Outlook and iPhone using iCloud...
+How to sync contacts between Outlook and iPhone using iCloud:

 1. Download iCloud for Windows and install it on your PC or laptop.